-The 5-day pass is sold for TL125 and is valid for one entrance to these museums within 120 hours after the first use of the pass to enter a museum:
+The 5-day pass is sold for TL185 (2019 current pricing) and is valid for one entrance to these museums within 120 hours after the first use of the pass to enter a museum:

-—Topkapı Palace (Harem optional for TL25 more, Hagia Eirene [Aya Irini] for TL20 more)
+—Topkapı Palace (Harem optional for an additional fee, Hagia Eirene [Aya Irini])

 —Chora Church Museum (Byzantine Mosaics)